 - Provide contacts with information, education, and support

 - Protect each patient's privacy while collecting important information that can be used for research purposes

-The great news about hiring contact tracers is that it requires no experience (since this is essentially a brand new position) and it can be done completely remote.
+The great news about hiring contact tracers is that it requires no experience (since this is essentially a brand new position) and it can be done completely remotely.
 Contact tracers simply need access to the internet and a phone line as potential contacts are reached over the phone or via email through specialized software programs.